 During fall migration, the sand flats are regularly visited by both Nelson’s Sparrow and Le Conte’s Sparrow, as well as a variety of shorebirds.

 The waterfowl are plentiful in spring, and migrating Rusty Blackbirds can be observed in the lowland woods and wet areas.

 Signs of Black Bears, White-tailed deer, beaver and muskrat are common.
 Along the beach you may catch a glimpse of one of several species of Tiger Beetle hunting insects on the sand.
 Maybe even the tracks and nests from a Snapping Turtles or Northern Map Turtle!

-If you venture into the water to wet your toes, take note of the schools of small catfish and bass taking refuge in the tall sedges and the abundance of freshwater mussels (a main food item for the Northern Map Turtle).
+When venturing into the water, schools of small catfish and bass are taking refuge in the tall sedges and the abundance of freshwater mussels (a main food item for the Northern Map Turtle).